AnkitSingh1211/Medical-Recommendation/README.md

-It is a Machine learning Project.
-Model will Predict disease base on symptom and also do medical recommendation.
+Medical-Recommendation system helps to predict disease based on the symptoms and also do medical recommendation.